 Move in asap?
 If so what paperwork do I need to file.
 I've noticed a couple different forms that could be filed.
 I Know to change the locks.
 I need to know the right way to go about it so I don't get in trouble or go to jail for something I didn't understand.

 Just because the house appears to be "abandoned" does not mean that there is not a legal owner.
 It may be owned by a bank, and in the process of foreclosure, probate or bankruptcy.
-You would need to contact the owner or the owner's legal representative in order to make an offer to purchase the...Read more »
+You would need to contact the owner or the owner's legal representative in order to make an offer to...Read more »

 The reverse mortgage lender has a security interest, or “lien,” on the real estate.
 You may be able to file a Ch 13 Bankruptcy case if you have an expectancy legal interest in the property as a legal heir.
 You would not be personally liable for the reverse mortgage if you simply surrendered...Read more »

 Selling home which I own outright.
 Need to know in event of default if I have a right to reclaim and evict in Alabama.
 Selling it at auction would not be an option.
 Can I hold the title until it's paid off?
 Doing my homework in advance.
 Thank you.

 To answer the question you would need to disclose if this is an Alabama Contract for Deed or a Vendor Lien Deed, both of which would ( if drafted properly) set out your legal remedies in the event of “default,” which should also be defined in the document.

 Well there isn't a quote unquote "statute of limitations" to foreclose.
 Technically, once you have defaulted under the terms of the contract (i.e. loan), the mortgage company can start the foreclosure proceedings.
 Of course, they have to go through the legal process, which could...Read more »